ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

-# torch ml inference service
+# Torch Inference Service

-A simple service that serves models via the corresponding BaseMLInferenceWorflow.
+A simple service that serves models via the corresponding TorchInferenceWorkflow.

-# End points
+## Endpoint

-**/service_output** - main end point that is used to make inference requests.
+Infernet services implement an endpoint at `/service_output` that accepts a JSON payload conforming to the `InfernetInput` model.
+For more details on Infernet-compatible containers, refer to [our documentation](https://docs.ritual.net/infernet/node/containers).

-Infernet services are expected to implement a end point at `/service_output` that takes a json payload that conforms to the InfernetInput model:
+Use this endpoint to run the model.
+It expects a JSON payload with the following schema:

 ```python
 HexStr = Annotated[